MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 DrawTerrain(ground.Model);
 ```

 This code calls the non-existent `DrawTerrain` method.
 The method uses the approach detailed in [How To: Render a Model]() to render the terrain.
-Let's add that method now.
+Let us add that method now.

 Add the following method after the `Draw` method: